membraneframework-labs/guide/guide/creating_element/natives.md

-# NIFs
+# Native code integration

-NIFs (Native Implemented Functions) are used in Membrane Framework as wrappers for C libraries.
+Native code is used in Membrane Framework quite often.
+Most common use case is to access create a wrapper for a C library.
 Since using NIFs has many drawbacks and can even crash Erlang virtual machine during the runtime, we use them only when absolutely necessary or it makes no sense to rewrite a complicated piece of code from scratch.

 ## [Bundlex](https://github.com/membraneframework/bundlex)